- Home

 The Legend Behind the Mooncakes

 One of the most well-known legends is the story of Chang'e, the moon goddess.
 According to the legend, Chang'e stole the elixir of immortality from her husband Houyi the archer, and two and swallowed it.
-There are two versions of her swallowing the elixir—one says she did so as to keep her husband from becoming a tyrant king, and the other says she did that because one of her husband’s apprentices planned to steal the elixir out of burning jealousy, which forced Chang’e to swallow the elixir.
+There are two versions of her swallowing the elixir.
+One says she did it to keep her husband from becoming a tyrant king, and the other says she did that because one of her husband’s apprentices planned to steal the elixir out of burning jealousy, which forced Chang'e to swallow the elixir.

 While the elixir granted her immortality, it also caused her to float upward and fly to the moon to avoid punishment.
 She lives there alone, in the moon palace.
 Every year at the Mid-Autumn Festival, the Chinese people gaze upon the moon, thinking of Chang'e in her lonely exile on the moon.
 Mooncakes are eaten on this day in her honor.